 ~ Take a nap.

-~ Spend time making appointments, or handling personal matters.
+~ Spend time making appointments, or handling personal matters with boundaries in view.

-~ Find a nearby park, or if near the beach, go there, if near the mountains, go there — meet God there.
+~ Find a nearby park, or if near the beach, go there, if near the mountains, just go in nature — meet God there.

 ~ Take a weekly bubble bath with your favorite salt and essential oils, in order to detox and heal.